-Two years after completing a Level 4 Certificate in Building, 72% of graduates were employed and 17% were in further study.
-The median annual salary at that point was around $34,500.
+Three years after completing a Level 4 Certificate in Building, 77% of graduates were employed and 10% were overseas.
+The median annual salary at that point was around $53,000.

-Bricklayers and stonemasons are on Immigration New Zealand's Canterbury skill shortage list and immediate skill shortage list for Auckland/Upper North Island.
+Bricklayers and stonemasons are on Immigration New Zealand's Regional skill shortage list for Auckland, Northland and Christchurch.
 If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz